Fire Station No. 23 (Los Angeles, California): Operation

 Fire Station No. 23 remained an active firehouse from 1910 to 1960.
 When it opened, it was staffed by fifteen firefighters and ten horses.
 The original equipment included a horse wagon, chief's buggy, and a pumper that used a vertical tube boiler.
 The company's first major call was a fire in the old Byrne Building that took ten hours to extinguish.

-The station also served as the department's headquarters from 1910–1920, and the home for every fire chief from 1910 to 1928, including chief Ralph J. Scott.
+The station also served as the department's headquarters from 1910 to 1920, and the home for every fire chief from 1910 to 1928, including chief Ralph J. Scott.
 Chief Scott's wife, Addie Scott, lived with him on the third floor and later recalled the station's early days: "I remember the horses.
 They really knew what to do.
 When the bell would ring, they would come out and stand there to be hitched up. ...
 It was a nice life here for us. ...
 I remember trying to wax all these floors, and I just couldn't do it.
 So someone came and helped me.
 This is a lot of floor space you know."

 Fire Station No. 23 was closed in November 1960 as the Los Angeles Fire Department began replacing older stations with newer stations with modern facilities.
 At the time of its closure, some of the 1,100 men who had worked there attended a ceremony as the building was "mustered out of service."